• Skip to main content

 About the Author

 Kerry Flatley is the owner and author of Self-Sufficient Kids.
 She has a BA in economics, an MBA, a certificate in financial planning, and has been investing ever since she landed her first job.
-Kerry also has two girls, ages 11 and 13, who have been receiving allowance – and learning money management – for the past five years.
+Kerry also has two girls, ages 13 and 15, who have been receiving allowance – and learning money management – for the past seven years.